istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

 keywords: [locality,region,failover,Istio,outlier,external]
 ---

-Istio’s powerful APIs can be used to solve a variety of use cases.
+Istio’s powerful APIs can be used to solve a variety of service mesh use cases.
 Many users know about it’s strong ingress and east-west capabilities but it also offers many features for egress (outgoing) traffic.
-This is especially useful when your application needs to talk to an external service - such as a database endpoint that is provided by a cloud provider.
-Often, there are [multiple endpoints](https://docs.aws.amazon.com/general/latest/gr/ddb.html) for you to choose from depending on where your workload is running.
-You want to choose the endpoint that is closest to your workload for latency reasons, but you need to configure automatic failover to another endpoint when things are not working as expected.
+This is especially useful when your application needs to talk to an external service - such as a database endpoint provided by a cloud provider.
+There are often choices of [multiple endpoints](https://docs.aws.amazon.com/general/latest/gr/ddb.html) depending on where your workload is running.
+You typically want to choose the endpoint closest to your workload for latency reasons, but you may need to configure automatic failover to another endpoint in case things are not working as expected.

-Similar to services running inside the mesh, you can use Istio to configure outlier detection and failover to a healthy endpoint while being completely transparent to your application.
-In this example, we’ll use Amazon’s DynamoDB endpoints to pick a primary region that is the same or close to where your workload is running.
+Similar to services running inside the service mesh, you can configure Istio to detect outliers and failover to a healthy endpoint, while still being completely transparent to your application.
+In this example, we’ll use Amazon DynamoDB endpoints and pick a primary region that is the same or close to workloads running in a Google Kubernetes Engine (GKE) cluster.
 We’ll also configure a failover region.

 |Routing|Endpoint|
 |--- |--- |